Last Updated on August 11, 2022 by Paroma

 - Discover the many art galleries, museums and art installations scattered all over Napa

-5. Discover the quirky charm of Murphy’s in Calaveras county
+7. Discover the quirky charm of Murphy’s in Calaveras county, one of the best places to visit near Sacramento

 Distance from Sacramento: 87 miles